 Initially the US Dollar was based on the look and valuation of the Spanish Dollar, which was widely in circulation in Spanish America throughout the 16th, 17th, 18th and 19th centuries.
 The United States Mint was founded in 1792, and produced the first Dollar coins in circulation, with paper money being issued in 1862 when the Civil War broke out.
 In 1900, the Gold Standard Act was brought in, although silver coins were still in use until 1964, at which point all silver was eradicated from quarters and dimes.
 During the First World War, the Gold Standard was suspended on two occasions, and again during the Great Depression when the Fed was required to raise the interest rate to protect the US Dollar’s gold standard, leading to even worse domestic economic pressure.
 To combat the deflation, the Gold Reserve Act was passed in 1933.
 The Dollar began to be a free-floating currency on the foreign-exchange market, but after 1 year this was terminated.
 After the Second World War, the Bretton Woods agreement meant that other major currencies were pegged to the value of the Dollar, a situation that remained in place until 1971.

 Best and Most Trusted Forex Brokers in 2018

 The Economy of the United States

-Factors Which Drive the American Economy
+Factors That Drive the American Economy

-- Market Psychology and Sentiment – if the US economy appears to be weakening, this may cause investors to doubt the value of the USD and to sell their assets.
+- Market Psychology and Sentiment – If the US economy appears to be weakening, this may cause investors to doubt the value of the USD and to sell their assets.
 This will cause the value of the Dollar to drop even further.

-- Technical Factors – Investors pay close attention to economic data releases and news announcements in order to gauge the interest in the currency and its relative value on the Forex market.
-Key indicators and statistics include GDP and payroll data as well as employment figures and other relevant information regarding political, social and environmental happenings that could affect the value of the currency.
+- Technical Factors – Investors pay close attention to economic data releases and news announcements in order to gauge the interest in the currency, and its relative value on the Forex market.
+Key indicators and statistics include GDP and payroll data, as well as employment figures and other relevant information regarding political, social and environmental happenings that could affect the value of the currency.